How to memorize pathology? Everyone has their own take….

 In terms of efficiently memorising pathology though, I’d say steps 1-4 in this method will easily get you there!

 Obviously, doing well on a pathology exam and memorising pathology are two separate things.
 Exams are dependent on short-term performance.
 They can also, despite your best efforts, come down to luck (or a lack of).

 Performing well on exams is all about applying the material you’ve learned.
 For pathology it’s no different.
 That’s why practicing from question banks, both those borrowed from your University’s previous exams and those from elsewhere, is so critical.

 Enabling you to correctly identify parts of the syllabus that you do or don’t know, doing as many questions as possible also allows you to spot patterns in the logical reasoning behind pathology-based questions.

 Memorizing pathology, with the right system, doesn’t have to be difficult.
 Don’t seek to reinvent the wheel.
-Most of the work has already been done before you – and, in the case of the resources mentioned in this article, probably better too!
+Most of the work has already been done before you – and, in the case of the resources mentioned in this article, probably done better too!

 Capitalise on these resources and stay consistent with them.
 Apply everything you learn to exam-style questions that can help reinforce your memory.

 As for me, I’ll let you guys know how this method works out in my regular end of semester write-up.
 Stay tuned.